Causes and Treatment Of Ambiguous Genitalia in Indian Children

 How does abnormal genitalia occur in babies?

-In order to understand how ambiguous genitalia in newborns occurs, it is crucial to first try and understand how a baby’s genitals develop during pregnancy.
+In order to understand the occurrence of ambiguous genitals in newborns, it is crucial to first try and understand how a baby’s genitals develop during pregnancy.
 For that, let’s review some basics:

 At around 18 to 22 weeks of pregnancy, a baby’s sex can be determined through a level 2 anatomy ultrasound.